About Āpōpō

 • those working with infrastructure assets

-• local government elected members and central government officials and others with accountability for infrastructure assets
+• local government elected members and officials, and central government officials and others with accountability for infrastructure assets

 • associations and organisations with similar objectives within Aotearoa New Zealand and overseas.

-5. Encourage, sponsor and promote research into all aspects of infrastructure asset management.
+6. Encouraging, sponsoring and promoting research into all aspects of infrastructure asset management.

 Annual Report

-Check out our progress in achieving our vision, mission and objectives by reading our Annual Report for 2022-23.
+Check out our progress in pursuing our purpose and objectives by reading our Annual Report.

 Āpōpō Board

-The Board is a dedicated and experienced group well regarded in our industry, who lead and advise on matters relevant to public asset engineering and management.
+The Board is a dedicated and experienced group well regarded in our industry, who lead and advise on matters relevant to infrastructure asset management.

 Āpōpō President